GoogleChrome/web.dev/src/site/content/en/blog/indexeddb/index.md

 You place the check for IndexedDB support at the top of the anonymous function.
 This exits out of the function if the browser doesn't support IndexedDB.
 Then you call `idb.open()` to open a database named `"test-db1"`.
-The optional callback function in this first example has been left out to keep things simple.
+In this example, the optional callback function has been left out to keep things simple.

 ## Working with object stores {: #stores }